crossplane/crossplane/design/design-generic-references.md

 ### Implementation

+The new field will exist in all managed resources and the cross-resource reference fields will stay as is and we'll continue adding them wherever possible.
+They will still be the main way to refer to another resource.
+The generic references will help in cases where that's not possible or not implemented yet.

-The field will exist in all managed resources, the API struct and the generic resolver will live in Crossplane Runtime and be integrated into managed reconciler.
+The API struct and the generic resolver will live in Crossplane Runtime and be integrated into managed reconciler.
 Providers will only have to update their runtime dependency and regenerate their CRDs to get the feature in.

-In core Crossplane, the generic composite reconciler will use the same generic reference resolver and it will run it before creating any composed resource because unresolved fields may cause managed resources to provision resources with missing configuration.

 One of the caveats with following the new conventions is that controller-runtime utilities mostly assume that you have Group-Version-Kind of the resource you're